thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

     return self.numJobsSeen >= int(self.br.form['totalrecords'])
 {% endhighlight %}

-The `get_title_from_job_dict`, `get_location_from_dict`, and `get_url_from_job_dict` methods are
-where we'll extract the job information we desire.

-For our implementation, we're going to leave these methods empty so that they can be implemented in derived classes.
-We do this because the keys used to extract job title, location and url change from site to site.

-Each site will have a derived class that inherits from the BrassringJobScraper base class and implements these methods according to the site's specific key requirements:
+Now onto to the task of extracting the jobs data.
+The following methods will be used to extract the title, location and jobs page url:

 {% highlight python %}
 def get_title_from_job_dict(self, job_dict):